AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 for all to watch** in the spirit of open science and education, but certain partners provide extra benefits for their own audience:

-* Aalto University: in-person exercise session, dedicated Zoom, :ref:`installation help <garage>`.  `General registration
+* Aalto University: in-person exercise session, dedicated Zoom.  `General registration
   <https://forms.gle/wsg3uZv4j7vbA2dG8>`__.
-* Finnish universities: Aalto services available for you (see above).
+* Finnish and other Nordic universities: Aalto services available for you (see above).
   `General registration <https://forms.gle/wsg3uZv4j7vbA2dG8>`__.
 * `ENCCS <https://enccs.se/>`__ and `SNIC <https://www.snic.se/>`__: Dedicated Zoom with expert helpers for participants from Sweden - `register here